-It becomes a hard and time-consuming process to sell a car in UAE when a person is unaware of the technical procedure, especially when the car is financed by the bank.
-Until the EMI of the loan is fully completed, the car is considered to be under the control of the bank.
+It becomes a hard and time-consuming process to sell a car in the UAE when a person is unaware of the technical procedure, especially when the bank finances the car.
+Until the EMI of the loan is fully completed, the car is considered to be under the bank’s control.

-Let us suppose that if I want to sell my Bank Financed car in Dubai, I have to follow all the legal processes and try to find a buyer who can support me in paying my loans.
-However, if you still want to sell your car and there are two ways to achieve this goal.
+Suppose that if I want to sell my Bank Financed car in Dubai, I have to follow all the legal processes and try to find a buyer who can support me in paying my loans.
+However, if you still want to sell your car, there are three ways to achieve this goal.

-To sell a car, Dubai has got certain procedures which are needed to be followed to avoid any kind of confusion.
+To sell a car, in Dubai you have to follow procedures to avoid any confusion.
 You can try to search for a buyer who agrees to finance the car and uses the same bank at which the car is presently under the mortgage.

-A) Firstly, you should contact your bank from which you have financed the car and convince them that they will agree to finance the new buyer too.
+A) Firstly, you should contact your bank from which you have financed the car and convince them that they will also agree to finance the new buyer.

-B) Secondly, you have to make the new buyer follow the process and apply for the loan in the same bank.
+B) Secondly, you have to make the new buyer follow the process, apply for the loan in the same bank, and get it approved.
 After that, a valuation certification will be provided to the bank, proving that the vehicle’s value justifies the new loan amount.
 If the buyer has agreed on a sale price that differs from your remaining debt, you will need to ask your bank to settle it with the buyer’s loan.

 C) Now, after this, you will settle your existing loan, which you have taken from the bank, and clear any outstanding balance, including the early settlement fees.

-D) In this step, you will transfer your ownership of the vehicle to this new buyer that you have chosen.
+D) In this step, you will transfer your vehicle ownership to the new buyer you have chosen.

-E) At last, you have to cross-check that the new buyer has given the new registration card of the ownership of the car along with the car’s insurance copy.
+E) At last, you have to cross-check that the new buyer has given the new registration card of the ownership of the car to the bank so they can close the loan.

 To avoid the whole confusion, it is a better option to select a buyer who has the potential as well as the will to close down the loan by paying the whole amount on your behalf.
-When you sell your old car in this way, you have to keep certain points in mind.
+When you sell your old car this way, you must keep certain points in mind.

-A) At first, you have to get information from the bank regarding your remaining loan amount along with any kind of early settlement fees.
+A) First, you must get information from the bank regarding your remaining loan amount, along with any early settlement fees.

-C) Now, after that, you have to ask the buyer to meet you at the bank with cash.
+C) After that, you have to ask the buyer to meet you at the bank with cash to settle the loan.
 This is to avoid the chances of fraud.

-D) At last this new buyer can take the car with him but before that, he has to go through the RTA to certify that the car is loan-free.
+D) At last, this new buyer can take the car with him, but before that, he has to go through the RTA to certify that the car is loan-free.
 When a loan is paid bank will inform the RTA about the loan payment.
 Now the car can be transferred to the new owner.